 - 1. Graduate GPA of 3.50 - 2.
 Proven writing skills - 3.
-Grade of A/B in English composition OR a score at 50th percentile or above in Verbal area of GRE - 4.
+Grade of A/B in English composition OR a score at 4.0 or above in the Analytical Writing area of GRE - 4.
 Proven ability to meet deadlines in a timely fashion - 5.
 History of meeting practicum and class work deadlines on time - 6.
 Completion of CDIS 5400 Research Methods or equivalent with a grade of "A" - 7.
 Development of a viable research project

-Students who meet at least five of the criteria must apply to the Graduate and Research Committees for permission to write a thesis (see Appendix C).
-The application due dates are June 8, 2018 for May 2019 graduation and January 12, 2018 for December 2019 graduation.
-These applications are reviewed by the Graduate Committee of the department.
-The review evaluates skills that are associated with successful completion of the thesis such as the student's grades in courses, clinical preparation, writing abilities and time management.
+Students who meet at least five of the criteria must submit an application to the Graduate Coordinator and Research Mentor for permission to write a thesis (see Appendix C).
+The application due date is June of the first year for graduation in May of the second year.
+The review of the application evaluates skills that are associated with successful completion of the thesis such as the student's grades in courses, clinical preparation, writing abilities and time management.